 Reduction of graphene oxide dispersion using highly basic ammonia solution

 Pour the obtained 1 L dispersion of graphene oxide (GO) into a 1-L round glass reactor.
-Add 111 mL of 25%–28 % ammonia solution to the reactor, making the reaction mixture highly basic ().
+Add 111 mL of 25%–28 % ammonia solution to the reactor, making the reaction mixture highly basic (pH > 11).

+NOTE: The measurement of solution pH using pH papers shows violet colour (pH 14), and the measurement using pH meters presents basic pH > 11.

 Seal the glass reactor with polyethylene films and put in a water bath.
 Heat the reaction mixture (1111 mL) to 90 °C, without agitation.
 Maintain at 90 °C for 3 h.
 Then, turn off the heating and leave the reactor to cool down gradually.

 Filtration, washing, gelation, and storage